-(1) The Ministry of Transportation and Infrastructure is encouraged to ensure that the road network within the plan area is maintained to allow safe and unimpeded vehicular movement throughout the plan area.
+(1) The Ministry of Transportation and Infrastructure is encouraged to ensure that the road network within the plan area is maintained to allow safe and unimpeded vehicular and pedestrian movement throughout the plan area.

 - (2) In order to ensure that there is sufficient off-street parking to accommodate vehicles for residential or accessory commercial uses, variances to reduce the number of off-street parking spaces within the original subdivision within the Resort Core subarea is not supported. - (3) Snow clearing and removal along roadways and adjacent to driveways is encouraged to be undertaken in a matter that ensures that views are not obstructed for vehicles entering the road network. - (4) Connectivity between the Valley Trail and the road network is encouraged.
 When trails cross the road network the inclusion of signage that is visible in all seasons is encouraged. - (5) The designation of dedicated crosswalks on Panorama Drive to help facilitate safe pedestrian crossing is supported.
-The proposed location of the crosswalks is shown on Schedule D. - (6) All new development nodes must include demonstrated connectivity between the Valley Trail and/or other trails within the plan area.
+The proposed location of the crosswalks is shown on Schedule D. - (6) All new development nodes must include demonstrated connectivity between the Valley Trail and/or other trails that provide for connectivity within the plan area.
 If a portion of the road network is proposed to be utilized to make these connections then pedestrian friendly road attributes that encourage traffic slowing are encouraged provided that they are designed in such a manner as to not impede snow removal. - (7) The Ministry of Transportation and Infrastructure is encouraged to consider requirements for alternate emergency egress when considering future subdivision applications for the Trappers Ridge and Greywolf subareas.
-Upon the construction of 1000 bed units within the Greywolf subarea the integration of a single lane bridge capable of accommodating passenger vehicles and appropriate upgraded access road for the purpose of emergency egress is supported.
+Upon the construction of 1000 bed units within the Greywolf subarea the integration of a single lane bridge capable of accommodating passenger vehicles and appropriate upgraded access road for the purpose of emergency egress is supported. - (8) The Ministry of Transportation and Infrastructure and Provincial Approving Officer are encouraged to require the dedication of an unconstructed right-of-way off of Trappers Way to ensure future access to lands beyond, including that portion of Block A, Sublot 1, DL 4596 south of Toby Creek, in conjunction with future subdivision applications for Block A DL 17108.